 The removal of minimum parking requirements in other cities.

 In January 2021, the city of Berkeley voted unanimously to remove parking requirements after discovering that nearly 50% of off-street parking spaces were vacant.
 Under the new law, in areas with numerous transit options, developers are limited in how many parking spaces they can create before needing special permission from Berkeley officials.
 In addition to the removal of the minimum parking requirements, Berkeley is also reforming their transit-related amenities like transit passes and off-street parking for bikes.

 Oakland’s City Council sharply reduced its parking requirements in 2016, citing the need for improving and preserving the walkability of the city’s layout.
 Similarly, in 2018, San Francisco’s Board of Supervisors eliminated the city’s parking requirements.

 About California Builder Services

-At California Builder Services, we assist with DRE public reports for California subdivisions and conduct reserve studies for HOA communities.
+At California Builder Services, we assist with DRE public reports for California subdivisions, conduct reserve studies, and conduct HOA budget analyses for HOA communities.
 We’re committed to educating Californians about the issues impacting developers and communities on a state and local level.
 If you have questions about our services, please contact our office.